yottaawesome/intro-to-dx11-revisited/README.md

 ## Introduction

 Revisited source code of Frank D. Luna's _Introduction to 3D Game Programming with DirectX 11_.
-This is very much in the same spirit as my DX12 one, but somewhat more extensive due to the original source code relying on deprecated technologies
+This is very much in the same spirit as my [DX12 one](https://github.com/yottaawesome/intro-to-dx12-2nd-edition-revisited/tree/main), but somewhat more extensive due to the original source code relying on deprecated and unavailable (or not easily available) technologies that prevent compilation "out of the box".
+As with my DX12 one, the primary aim is again to make the source code easier understand by updating it with modern C++ approaches.

 ## Running log of changes

+* Update MSVC toolset to v145 and enable `c++latest`.
 * Removed the deprecated library dependencies dxerr, effects11, and d3dx11.
 * Converted the code to inline C++ modules, improving the code locality and removing the need for headers and their baggage.
 * Added a lightweight `ComPtr` wrapper for COM types.
 I did not use Microsoft's `WRL::ComPtr` class as I'm not a fan of its constructor semantics.
 My version also includes a `Uuid()` member, removing the need for the ugly `IID_PPV_ARGS` macro.